seanballais/cmsc135/labs/Lab2_Python2.md

 # Laboratory Exercise 2 - Python OOP

-In the previous exercise, you used some of the programming constructs in Python to solve the programming constructs I gave you.
 For this exercise, you will test your skills on the basic OOP constructs in Python to write the solution of the problem described below.

 ## Submission

-Once you are done, submit your code inline as a post in Piazza.
+Once you are done, submit your code as a post (i.e., inline) in Piazza.
 You must submit your code at the end of the lab session to get full points from this exercise.

 ### Problem 1 Banking in Python